Chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population 2020

 2.5

-The standard of monitoring in the obstetric theatre should allow the conduct of safe anaesthesia for surgery as detailed by the Association of Anaesthetists standards of monitoring.41
+The standard of monitoring in the obstetric theatre should comply with Association of Anaesthetists standards of monitoring.43

 2.6

-A fluid warmer device allowing rapid transfusion of blood products and intravenous fluids should be available.42
+A fluid warming device allowing rapid infusion of blood products and intravenous fluids should be immediately available to the delivery suite.44

 2.7